 Children look at parents yearning for some words of appreciation.
-When they are appreciated for certain behaviour, their chances of repeating those behaviours increases.
+When they are appreciated for certain behavior, their chances of repeating those behaviors increases.

 Appreciation At Home

-Home cooked meals need not always taste like restaurant cooked food.
-But the person who puts in effort to ensure there is food on the table, deserved appreciation.
+Home-cooked meals need not always taste like restaurant-cooked food.
+But the person who puts in the effort to ensure there is food on the table deserved appreciation.

 The house one lives in need not be a dream home, but people who put in hours of hard work to ensure there is a place to call home, deserve appreciation.